zwx14700/pravega/documentation/src/docs/reader-group-design.md

 -	How to manage the above mapping when Readers are added to the ReaderGroup
 -	How to manage the above mapping when Readers leave the ReaderGroup either by an explicit operation or the Reader becoming unavailable due to network outage or the Reader process failing

-To solve these problems we can use [[StateSynchronizer|StateSynchronizer-design]] to enable readers to coordinate among themselves.
+To solve these problems the pravega client internally uses [[StateSynchronizer|StateSynchronizer-design]] to enable readers to coordinate among themselves.

 ### How Consistent replicated state can be used to solve the problem
 A consistent replicated state object representing the ReaderGroup metadata will be created in each reader.
 This ReaderGroup metadata consists of: